abpframework/abp/docs/AspNetCore/Client-Side-Package-Management.md

 #### Package Installation

-After depending on a npm package, all you should do is to run the yarn command from the command line to install the packages:
+After depending on a NPM package, all you should do is to run the **yarn** command from the command line to install all the packages and their dependencies:

 ````
 yarn